Federal Motor Carrier Safety Administration (FMCSA), DOT.

 SDDC anticipates no safety impacts from this exemption and believes that its contract employee drivers should be allowed to follow the requirements in § 395.1(q) when transporting shipments of sensitive DOD cargo.
 SDDC believes that shipments made under the requested exemption would achieve a level of safety and security that is at least equivalent to that which would be obtained by following the normal break requirement in § 395.3(a)(3)(ii).

 SDDC indicated that approximately 1,942 power units and 3,000 drivers would be covered by the exemption.
-The proposed exemption would be effective for 2 years, the maximum period allowed by § 381.300.
-SDDC reported two crashes in 2014 in which drivers were cited.
-Neither crash was connected to fatigue that was related to the 30 minute break.
+The renewed exemption is effective for 5 years, the maximum period allowed by § 381.300.

-1. Drivers authorized by SDDC to utilize the exemption, if granted, must have a copy of the exemption document in their possession while operating under the terms of the exemption.
+1. Drivers authorized by SDDC to utilize the exemption renewal, must have a copy of the exemption document in their possession while operating under the terms of the exemption.
 The exemption document must be presented to law enforcement officials upon request.